jakesgordon/tic-tac-toe/readme.md

 ## The Client

 The [client](./src/client.ts) is fairly simple and naive.
-It responds to events from the user by sending commands to the server, and then it responds to events sent back from the server by updating the UX for the user.
+It handles events from the user by sending commands to the server, and then it [responds to events](./src/client.ts#L159) sent back from the server by updating the UX for the user.

 It is broken up into 2 web components, the [header](./src/client/header.ts) renders the current game information to the user, while the [board](./src/client/board.ts) renders the tic-tac-toe